zhengkang86/Paper-Reading-Notes/gen_models.md

 The model architecture is designed to inject latent code at different scales, representing different styles,

 *[TODO]* how the model is trained isn't known to me yet, and implementation details.
 Here is a good summary on [CSDN](https://blog.csdn.net/weixin_43135178/article/details/116331140) in Chinese.
+Another good [summary](https://zhouyifan.net/2022/07/01/20220625-stylegan-introduction/).

 *[Opinion]* This idea is very interesting and effectively learns a mixture of styles at different scales (4x4, 8x8, etc).
 We certainly see that human face attributes are decoupled into several groups (or scales).
 On a high level, the proposed method introduces an unsupervised way to learn attributes/concepts at different scales, by providing the scale information during training, which is very interesting.
 Building on top of this work, we can try pursue decoupling of attributes/concepts into finer-grained groups, and not necessarily by scale.
 The trick is to find some information to provide, in order to decouple those attributes/concepts.